michaeljr007/portfolio-blog-automation/posts/10-Countries-Where-Life-Feels-Like-a-Cozy-Dream-(Best-Standard-of-Living-Ranked!).md

 ## 🇳🇴 1.
 Norway

-Ah, Norway — where the fjords look like something Bob Ross would’ve painted on his happiest day.
+Ah, Norway, where the fjords look like something Bob Ross would’ve painted on his happiest day.

 - **Why it’s dreamy:** Universal healthcare, free education (even for international students!), low crime, and stunning scenery.
 - Plus, Norwegians seem genetically programmed to be chill.
 If stress were a sport, Norway would be dead last.